Year 24 Group: Innovation of the shōjo genre

 Works by the group often examined issues of gender through their focus on male protagonists, a departure from earlier shōjo manga that focused on female heroines exclusively.
 These protagonists were often bishōnen – literally "beautiful boys", distinguished by their androgynous appearances – or were characters that blur gender distinctions, such as the crossdressing Oscar François de Jarjayes of The Rose of Versailles.
 Works focused on male protagonists were often homosocial or homoerotic in nature, and helped lay the foundation for the boys' love genre (male-male romance, also known as "BL" or yaoi).

 Stylistically, the Year 24 Group created new conventions in panel layout by departing from the rows of rectangles that were the standard at the time, creating borders that were abstracted or removed entirely.
 These so-called "non-narrative" layouts focus on communicating the emotions of the characters, and often superimpose and overlap backgrounds, characters, and dialogue to create an effect that breaks the standard narrative structure.
 For example, Ikeda is noted for using panel compositions that remove spatial landmarks, while Hagio often removes panels entirely to merge characters and backgrounds into a single composition.

 By the end of the 1970s, shōjo manga "had ceased to be a monolithic and homogeneous genre," and the innovation introduced to shōjo manga by the Year 24 Group was firmly entrenched in the medium.
 The trend towards specialization and narrowly targeted readerships through subgenres continued into the 1980s and 1990s, as shōjo works targeted towards young adult and adult women continued to proliferate.

 Members

 As a largely notional group, the criteria used by scholars to determine the membership of the Year 24 Group varies.
-Some define its membership as only the most popular and "radical" shōjo artists of the era – typically considered to be Hagio, Ōshima, and Takemiya, occasionally referred to using the acronym "HOT" – while others include every artist who frequented the Ōizumi Salon.
+Some define its membership as only the most popular and "radical" shōjo artists of the era – typically considered to be Hagio, Ōshima, and Takemiya, occasionally referred to using the acronym "HOT".
+Others exclude Ikeda, such as sociologist Shinji Miyadai, considering her instead as representative of the "popular novel style" of shōjo manga alongside manga artists Machiko Satonaka and Yukari Ichijo.
+Others use an expansive definition that includes every artist who frequented the Ōizumi Salon.